PvdBerg1998/PNet/README.md

 ---

 ## Multithreading Note
 PNet uses a threadpool to handle all threading.
-All threads can be stopped using `ThreadManager.shutdown()`.
+If your application needs to shut down immediately, this can be done by killing all threads using `ThreadManager.shutdown()`.